Hexmap

 Dead Trees

-Dead Trees is a game prototype / destructible physics experiment that is totally not inspired by the popular block laying game™ of unknown origin that takes the initial concept ad absurdum.
+Dead Trees is a game prototype / destructible physics experiment that is totally not inspired by the popular block laying game™ of unknown origin and that takes the original game concept ad absurdum.

 The general tech used is similar to Hexmap, the physics simulation is done using Box2D.